andreasfertig/cppinsights/Readme.md

 ## Compatibility

-Currently the most recent stable version is clang is supported as well as the current development branch.
+Currently the most recent stable version of clang is supported as well as the current development branch.

 ## ToDo's